citelao/sensible/_coffee_shop/5-hackme.md

 This is a fundamental fact about security, both online and off.
 It has nothing to do with how complex computers are or how new the Internet is; it is literally impossible to prove that *anything* is secure.

 After all, we can observe that a system was insecure (if it got hacked), but there is no observation that could prove to us that the system is safe against everything.
-The attack just might not have happened yet<!-- Unfalsifiability of Security Claims-->.
+The attack just might not have happened yet<!-- Unfalsifiability of Security Claims; science of security. -->.

 You might have experienced the same paradox if you have a friend who never buckles up, drives behind other cars too closely, or doesn't use their turn signal.
 "It's not safe!" you say.